Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Foundry Fundamentals/S2 Foundry Fund Me/Lessons14.md

 3. The `funders` array should be updated with `msg.sender`;

 - To test all these we will employ some of Foundry's main features ... it's `Cheatcodes`.
 As Foundry states in the Foundry Book: "Cheatcodes give you powerful assertions, the ability to alter the state of the EVM, mock data, and more.".
 Read more about them [here](https://book.getfoundry.sh/cheatcodes/).
+- To test point 1 we will use one of the most important cheatcodes: `expectRevert` (read more about it [here](https://book.getfoundry.sh/cheatcodes/expect-revert)).